Italian Subjunctive (Part 3): Speak Italian!

 These groups are again listed below for review.

-In this blog, we will discuss phrases that express feelings in Group 8 and describe the situations in which they are used to introduce the subjuctive mood.
+In this blog, we will discuss phrases that express feelings (any emotion, fear, or surprise) in Group 9 and describe the situations in which they are used to introduce the subjunctive mood.

-We will also now discuss Groups 9-11, in which we list indivicual words must be followed by the subjunctive mood.
-These particular words are often found in the introductory phrase of a sentence, but can also be found in the phrase that completes a sentence.
+We will also now discuss Group 10, in which we list individual words that refer to the purpose or timing of an action that must be followed by the subjunctive mood.
+These words are part of “adverbial clauses” that modify verbs.
+As such, they are often used in the phrase that completes a sentence, but can also be found at the beginning of a sentence.
+Many of these words are easy to recognize since they end in -che.

 - Impersonal constructions that begin with, “It is…” such as, “È possibile che…”